Eshan05/SemIII-Lab-SPPU/README.md

 1. ⭐ Star this repo if you found it useful!
 2. If you find any errors or something missing then feel free to report it
 3. In DSL `Pure` means without using the in-built functions.
-Rest are self-explanatory
+Rest are self-explanatory.
+Others are just for exploring
 4. Do abide by the (Modified) MIT License
 5. ### If you want to run `graphics.h`
     1. I would suggest **DO NOT** dual boot solely for the purpose of `graphics.h`, if anything you should dualboot for everything BUT `graphics.h`
     2. Instead just get either VirtualBox or some other VM and install `Ubuntu 16.x` (Xenial) and then follow the GFG tutorial (You may come across `guile` error which you can solve by using steps in [AskUbuntu](https://askubuntu.com/a/1120362)
     3. Now do `graphics.h` programming in the VM.
 Take screenshots with `PRINT SCREEN` and mail them to yourself
+ 6. Try to attempt the problem yourself too

 ## IMP

-Don't use these code and outputs directly.
-A lot of them (As of right now) use in-built functions and other libraries not supposed to be used.
+Some codes (As of right now) use in-built functions and other libraries not supposed to be used.
 Change in progress